 8. Dome Church

 The white Dome Church at the top of Toompea Hill constitutes a plain prototype of a Lutheran church.
 The interior contains numerous beautifully carved funeral escutcheons and tombstones to indicate the tombs of German noblemen and Estonian dignitaries.
-To enter the bell tower, a fee of 2 euros is required, but the view over the Tallinn Old Town is worth it.
-The tower is open at random.
+There is an admission fee of 5 euros to enter the church.

 9. Kohtuotsa viewing platform